gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 | pre_build | Executed on your CI system if available.
 Otherwise, executed before the build step |
 [Action Hooks][section-mmd-tables-table1]

-OpenShift Enterprise also supports the ability for a user to schedule jobs to be ran based upon the familiar cron functionality of linux.
-Any scripts or jobs added to the minutely, hourly, daily, weekly or monthly directories will be ran on a scheduled basis (frequency is as indicated by the name of the directory) using run-parts.
+OpenShift Enterprise also supports the ability for a user to schedule jobs to be ran based upon the familiar cron functionality of Linux.
+To enable this functionality, you need to add the cron cartridge to your application.
+Once you have done so, any scripts or jobs added to the minutely, hourly, daily, weekly or monthly directories will be run on a scheduled basis (frequency is as indicated by the name of the directory) using run-parts.
 OpenShift supports the following schedule for cron jobs:

 * daily
 * hourly